-"I am honored to give back to such a solid institution," Dixon says.
+"I am honored to give back to such a solid institution," Nelson says.
 "My hope is that the students taking my courses will be empowered to live with character, conscience and courage.
 And, in doing so, they will find their authentic voice to live a difference, making the world a better place."

 Applying Real-World Insight